The Pool Lounge Reinvents Cocktails, Both Classic and Cringeworthy

-The fabled Four Seasons New York restaurant, which closed in 2016, was known more for its food than its cocktails.
-But the Major Food Group, which took over the space and reopened it this year as The Grill and The Pool, has made the bars every bit as exciting as the restaurants.
-That’s thanks in part to head bartender and director of bar operations Thomas Waugh, who helms both lounges.
+The fabled Four Seasons restaurant in New York, which closed in 2016, was known more for its food than its cocktails.
+But Major Food Group, which took over the space and reopened it this year as The Grill and The Pool, has made the bars every bit as exciting as the restaurants.
+That’s thanks in part to head bartender and director of bar operations Thomas Waugh, who helms the beverage programs at both restaurants.
 Waugh is also the mastermind behind the drinks programs at the Lobster Club, Carbone, and the Michelin-starred ZZ’s Clam Bar, to name a few.

 The newest jewel in Waugh’s crown is the Pool Lounge, and that’s where you’ll find him pouring his creations most nights.
 Overlooking the restaurant, the quiet, spacious room—whose renovation has been the subject of some controversy—has tables spaced pleasingly apart so that even if every seat is spoken for, it doesn’t feel crowded.